 Typically if a device is designed to run on batteries, I.e. 4.5V = 3×1.5V batteries, it will for sure have a wider voltage tolerance as battery voltage sags at the low end, and it is probably a safer bet there’s some upper tolerance in there as well.

-Can I Power a 4.5V Device Using a 5V Adapter
+Is It Recommended to Power a 4.5V Device Using a 5V Adapter?

 When a device has a label of 4.5v, it means that the device is required to operate from 4.5V.
 “Rating” refers to a safe boundary, and that boundary is usually a maximum – things are more likely to break from too much power than too little.